Global Plane Waves From Local Gaussians: Periodic Charge Densities in a Blink: Related work motivation

 where $i$ indexes atoms, $j$ enumerates basis functions on atom $i$, and $m$ runs over magnetic sublevels.
 The coefficients $\{c_{i,j,m}\}$ weigh the basis functions $\Phi_{l, m }(\boldsymbol{r}) = R_l(r) Y_{lm}\left(\theta, \phi\right)$, which are products of radial basis functions $R_l(r)$ and a spherical harmonic $Y_{lm}(\theta, \phi)$.
 Learning to predict the density can thus be framed as the prediction of the coefficients $\{c_{i,j,m}\}$ and, in some cases, refining parts of the radial function~\citep{fabrizio2019electron,qiao2022informing,rackers2023recipe,cheng2024equivariant,del2023deep,febrer2024graph2mat,fu2024recipe}.
 However, a fixed atom-centered basis generally limits expressivity, often forcing large expansions to capture inter-atomic features.
 Bond-centered augmentations increase accuracy~\citep{fu2024recipe}, but learned, per-atom displacements provide a more general solution~\cite{elsborg2025electra}: simple 3D Gaussians placed at predicted offsets deliver high accuracy while eliminating high-order spherical harmonics.
 This leads to much faster inference and avoids introducing a strong model dependence on the choice of basis sets and their associated coefficient representation.
 Current orbital-based models perform well on small molecules and organic chemistries, but in solids, the non-local features of the charge density require large orbital expansions with many diffuse and high-angular-momentum functions, which undermines the efficiency of the LCAO ansatz for materials~\cite{lejaeghere2016reproducibility}.
-As a result, high accuracy has not been demonstrated in general for inorganic crystals and metals~\cite{cheng2024equivariant, kim2024gaussian, fu2024recipe}.
+As a result, high accuracy has not been demonstrated in general for inorganic crystals and metals~\cite{cheng2024equivariant, kim2024gaussian, fu2024recipe}. \paragraph{Probe models.} Another class of models treat points of the numerical grid~\citep{cerjan2013numerical} as nodes of a big graph neural network and allows each point to receive messages from an atomic graph encoder~\citep{gong2019predicting,jorgensen2022equivariant,koker2024higher,pope2024towards,li2024image}.
+This yields high functional flexibility and significant reductions in the number of SCF steps when utilized as initial guesses in regular DFT calculations~\cite{koker2024higher}.
+However, sending messages to all grid points requires many GNN queries and, therefore, higher inference time compared to orbital approaches~\cite{fu2024recipe}. \\ Common to most modern density prediction models is that they build on graph neural network models and/or interatomic potentials, which we describe briefly below. \paragraph{Molecular modeling with graph neural networks} Graph Neural Networks (GNNs) provide a powerful framework for processing data that can be structured as graphs.
+Formally, a graph is defined as a pair $\mathcal{G} = (\mathcal{V}, \mathcal{E})$, where $\mathcal\{V\}$ denotes a set of vertices (nodes) and $\mathcal{E} \subseteq \mathcal{V} \times \mathcal{V}$ the edges connecting them.
+Information is represented as a set of feature vectors $\{\mathbf{h}_i\}$ attached to each vertex $i \in \mathcal{V}$.
+GNNs process this data through a series of message-passing and pooling layers that update node features by aggregating information from neighboring nodes while maintaining permutation equivariance, i.e., the model's output must be independent of the arbitrary ordering of the nodes in the input.
+Following a stack of these layers, a per-node or global readout yields the final output.